mk-fg/reliable-discord-client-irc-daemon/README.rst

 Set ``msg-mention-re`` to an empty value to disable all this translation entirely.

-Note that discord user lists can be quite massive (10K+ users), are not split by channel, and are intended to be pre-fetched by the client, only queried for completions or visible parts, which doesn't map well to irc, hence all this magic.
+Note that discord user lists can be quite massive (10K+ users), are not split by channel, and are not intended to be pre-fetched by the client, only queried for completions or visible parts, which doesn't map well to irc, hence all this magic.

 .. _python "re" syntax: https://docs.python.org/3/library/re.html#regular-expression-syntax